Online Slip Detection and Friction Coefficient Estimation for Autonomous Racing: PROBLEM FORMULATION

 \subsection{Vehicle Level}

 \begin{definition}[Plant] The \textit{plant} $P$ is the physical system under consideration, including its geometry and physical parameters.
 The plant has a center of mass (CoM), where the total mass $m$ is assumed to be concentrated.
-A right-handed body-fixed 3D coordinate system $B=\{X,Y,Z\}$ is attached at point $CoM$, as shown in Fig.~\ref{fig:vehicle}: \begin{itemize} \item Longitudinal axis $X$ points forward along the chassis \item Lateral axis $Y$ points leftward at 90\textdegree ~to axis $X$ \item Normal axis $Z$ points upward \end{itemize} \end{definition}
+A right-handed body-fixed 3D coordinate system $B=\{X,Y,Z\}$ is attached at point $CoM$, as shown in Figure~\ref{fig:vehicle} (Longitudinal axis $X$ points forward along the chassis, lateral axis $Y$ points leftward at 90\textdegree ~to axis $X$, and the normal axis $Z$ points upward). \end{definition}

 In our case, the plant is a 1/10-scale autonomous racing car (also referred to as the vehicle), and it is characterized by a set of \textit{configuration}, \textit{inertial}, and \textit{geometric} properties.
 The configuration is defined by four tires in contact with the road.
-Each tire has an effective tire radius $r_e$, defined as the distance from the tire center to the contact point as shown in Fig. \ref{fig:pure_rolling}.
-The vehicle is rear-wheel drive (RWD), while the front axle is actuated (steerable).
+Each tire has an effective tire radius $r_e$, defined as the distance from the tire center to the contact point as shown in Figure~\ref{fig:pure_rolling}.
+The vehicle is rear-wheel drive, while the front axle is actuated (steerable).

 The inertial properties of the vehicle include its total mass $m$ and the yaw moment of inertia $I_z$ about the normal axis $Z$.

-The geometric properties of our vehicle, illustrated in Fig.~\ref{fig:vehicle}, consist of the distances from the CoM to the front and rear axles, denoted by $l_f$ and $l_r$, respectively.
+The geometric properties of our vehicle, illustrated in Figure~\ref{fig:vehicle}, consist of the distances from the CoM to the front and rear axles, denoted by $l_f$ and $l_r$, respectively.